 Electronic cigarettes

-The World Health Organisation (WHO) and several researchers are concerned about the fact that when using electronic cigarettes, nicotine is inhaled as warm steam.
+The World Health Organisation (WHO), several researchers and public health experts are concerned about the fact that when using electronic cigarettes, nicotine is inhaled as warm steam.
 The toxicity and physiological effects of such exposure have not been thoroughly investigated.

 Nicotine addiction continues